oele-isis-vanderbilt/livekit-mmla-python/README.md

 ```

 ## Usage for a simple token server
-First go to https://dashboard.livekit-mmla.org, and create an API key/secret pairs for you account.
+First go to https://dashboard.livekit-mmla.org, and create an API key/secret pairs for your account.

 Create an `.env` file at the root of this repository with the following content:
 ```bash